awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

 1. From your local computer, stop the instance using the Amazon EC2 console or one of the following commands: [stop\-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/stop-instances.html) \(AWS CLI\), [Stop\-EC2Instance](http://docs.aws.amazon.com/powershell/latest/reference/items/Stop-EC2Instance.html) \(AWS Tools for Windows PowerShell\)\.
 If your instance is managed by AWS OpsWorks, you should stop the instance in the AWS OpsWorks console so that the instance state remains in sync\.
 **Important**
 If you are using an instance store\-backed instance, you can't stop the instance\.
-Instead, proceed to [To enabled enhanced networking \(instance store–backed instances\)](#other-linux-enhanced-networking-instance-store)
+Instead, proceed to [To enable enhanced networking \(instance store–backed instances\)](#other-linux-enhanced-networking-instance-store)

 1. From your local computer, enable the enhanced networking attribute using one of the following commands: